NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     2. Lesson 2 Objective Overview
         ---------------------------

-        1.  []{#to_install .anchor}What is the Windows PowerShell
-            command to install the Windows Server Update Services role and supporting features for use with the WID database?
+        1. What is the Windows PowerShell command to install the Windows Server Update Services role and supporting features for use with the WID database?

             a.
 Install-WindowsFeature -Name UpdateServices
                 -IncludeAllSubFeatures